junxit/us-congress-bills-115/bill.md

 - **(1)** *Admitted; alien* The terms admitted and alien have the meanings given such terms in section 101 of the Immigration and Nationality Act (8 U.S.C.
 1101).
 - **(2)** *Agency or instrumentality of a foreign state* The term agency or instrumentality of a foreign state has the meaning given such term in section 1603(b) of title 28, United States Code.
 - **(3)** *Appropriate congressional committees* In this section, the term appropriate congressional committees means—
-  - **(A)** the Committee on Financial Services and the Committee on Foreign Affairs of the House of Representatives; and
+  - **(A)** the Committee on Financial Services, the Committee on Foreign Affairs, the Committee on Ways and Means, the Committee on the Judiciary, and the Committee on Appropriations of the House of Representatives; and
-  - **(B)** the Committee on Banking, Housing, and Urban Affairs and the Committee on Foreign Relations of the Senate.
+  - **(B)** the Committee on Banking, Housing, and Urban Affairs, the Committee on Foreign Relations, the Committee on Finance, the Committee on the Judiciary, and the Committee on Appropriations of the Senate.
 - **(4)** *Foreign person* The term foreign person means any citizen or national of a foreign country, or any entity not organized solely under the laws of the United States or existing solely in the United States.
 - **(5)** *Foreign state* The term foreign state has the meaning given such term in section 1603(a) of title 28, United States Code.
 - **(6)** *United states person* The term United States person means any United States citizen, permanent resident alien, entity organized under the laws of the United States (including foreign branches), or any person in the United States.